-The Company's consolidated financial statements for the nine months ended December 31, 2022, have been prepared in accordance with IFRS requirements that are applicable to a going concern, which contemplates the realization of assets and settlement of liabilities as they come due in the normal course of business.
+The Company's financial statements for the year ended March 31, 2023, have been prepared in accordance with IFRS requirements that are applicable to a going concern, which contemplates the realization of assets and settlement of liabilities as they come due in the normal course of business.

-As at December 31, 2022, the Company had a working capital deficit of approximately \$1.0 million.
+As at March 31, 2023, the Company had a working capital deficit of approximately \$1.1 million.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
+The Company also had a deficit of \$92.8 million as at March 31, 2023,